 - Parent’s Evenings/Open Evenings – Opportunities for parents to come into school and share their children’s work.

-- Weekly Newsletters – Keeping parents informed about what is going on in school and also providing useful help at home tips to support learning.
+- Monthly Newsletters – Keeping parents informed about what is going on in school and also providing useful help at home tips to support learning.

 - Parent Information Evenings – To provide parents with the knowledge and information they need to support their child’s learning at home; recent events include: Maths Calculation Strategies, EYFS/KS1 Reading, E-Safety, Secondary School Transfer and Sex & Relationships Education Information.